hashgraph/hedera-improvement-proposal/hip-0000-support-CREATE2-opcode.md

 ## Specification

-- Implement the `CREATE2` EVM opcode `0xF5` in Services by linking the EIP-1014 address to its underlying `0.0.X` id and updating the EVM address lookup to be alias-aware.
+- Implement the `CREATE2` EVM opcode `0xF5` in Services by linking the EIP-1014 address to the new contract's underlying `0.0.X` id as an alias, and updating the EVM address lookup to be alias-aware.
-- Externalize this address-to-`0.0.X` link to mirror nodes via new `ContractCreate` child transactions.
+- Externalize this address-to-`0.0.X` link to mirror nodes via new `ContractCreate` child records.
 - Update HAPI to include a new `bytes solidity_address` field in the `TransactionRecord` message, to be populated in these child transactions.
 - Similarly, add a new `bytes solidity_address` field in the `ContractCallTransactionBody` and